A History of Innovation

 - 2014 saw Jorgensen introduce the EcoFilter® Conveyor.
 It features an innovative two stage chip removal and coolant filtration design.
 It is the first mid-priced system for turning and machining centers, takes up no more “footprint” than a traditional conveyor and can be ordered as an “EcoFilter® ready” option that allows an easy retrofit.

-- Throughout 2017, Jorgensen has become a resource for filtration systems for the composite machining industry.
+- Throughout 2017, Jorgensen has become a resource for Vacuum Media Filtration systems for the composite machining industry.
 We have worked closely with our customers to develop an extremely effective system.

-- In 2018, Jorgensen started a partnership with Weima, USA to offer shredding and briquetting equipment.
+- In 2018, Jorgensen began a partnership with WEIMA, USA to offer shredding and briquette press equipment.
 When integrating these with Jorgensen’s lines of custom conveyors, customers are able to create a complete chip processing system to recycle metal scraps and save valuable space.

 Jorgensen’s design innovation and willingness to build to the customers specifications in the formative years of the machine tool chip conveyor market helped to establish our leading position in the industry.
 The company continues to be owned and operated by third generation descendants of Charles T. Jorgensen, John and Chuck D’Amico.
 Jorgensen currently operates in a 100,000 square foot office and manufacturing facility in Mequon, Wisconsin, a suburb of Milwaukee.